manusajith/caching_demo_app/README.md

 #Russian Doll Caching (Rails 4)#

 In Russian Doll Caching nested fragment caches are used, so that the caches can be reused again.
-In Russian Doll caching, if a fragment changes at the top level then only that fragment is expired instead of expiring the whole fragment.
+In Russian Doll caching, if a fragment change at the top level then only that fragment is expired instead of expiring the whole fragment.
 Thus we can reuse that cache.

 Eg:
 ```